-- Enter or change the phone number for the network mailbox if necessary. - OK Press the display key.
+Enter or change the phone number for the network mailbox if necessary.

 You cannot activate/deactivate the network mailbox for the fixed line network connection via the handset.
 For instructions on activating/deactivating the network mailbox, see the information provided by the network provider.